AnmolS99/Chess-AI/README.md

 Running the perft tests was a good way to measure the speed of my code.
 Before optimization it took my code ~26 seconds to run the tests.
 I managed to reduce this to ~16 seconds, purely by rewriting my code.

+### Chess AI (Minimax algorithm)

+The standard minimax algorithm with a search tree depth of 3 took approximately 20 seconds to calculate one move, which is way too long.
+After implementing alpha-beta pruning one move on average took 5.6 seconds, meaning that the bot became nearly 4x faster!

 ## Cool Resources

 Some cool resources I found while developing: